finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 ied hosts, that takes more than the specified time for completion.
 Do note that specifying timeout will not interfere in any way with your network calls.

+#### Categorize Tickets

+You will be able to categorize Issues into tickets using a custom header "X-URLID".
+You can set this header in your API calls and when they are reported to fi.notes dashboard, issues from API calls with different "X-URLID" will be categorized into separate tickets.

 ### Activity/Fragment trail